-As well as all the children of the country, the former Children's Corps members of Maanshan and anti-Japanese war veterans receive every season new clothes, thanks to the benevolent care of Comrade Kim Jong II.
+As well as all the children of the country, the former Children's Corps members of Maanshan and anti-Japanese war veterans receive every season new clothes, thanks to the benevolent care of Organizing Secretary Kim Jong II.

-On my 70th birthday Ri O Song and Son Myong Jik appeared before me, wearing new uniforms which he gave them as a gift, and recalled the days in Maanshan with deep emotion.
+On my 70th birthday Ri O Song and Son Myong Jik appeared before me, wearing new uniforms which the Secretary gave them as a gift, and recalled the days in Maanshan with deep emotion.